redux-orm/redux-orm/README.md

 const updatedDBState = session.state;
 ```

 ## Redux Integration

-To integrate Redux-ORM with Redux at the most basic level, you can define a reducer that instantiates a session from the database state held in the Redux atom, then when you've applied all of your updates, you can return the next state from the session.
+To integrate Redux-ORM with Redux at the most basic level, you can define a reducer that instantiates a session from the database state held in the Redux state slice, then when you've applied all of your updates, you can return the next state from the session.

 ```javascript
 import orm from './orm';